sadanandpai/javascript-code-challenges/challenges/functions-challenges.md

 <br />

-#### Q17
-### Create an interface exposing subscribe and publish functionality, which allows publishing data which in turn invokes all the subscribers with the data
+### Q. Create an interface exposing subscribe and publish functionality, which allows publishing data which in turn invokes all the subscribers with the data

 - A simple module with publish and subscribe function can be exposed to achieve such functionality
 - List of subscribers can be maintained in an array and can be invoked in loop on each publish